meteor/galaxy-docs/source/upgrade-app-plan.md

 Let us ease your worries by answering any questions you may have so that you can make an informed decision.

-Send an email to support@meteor.com, and we will be happy to help.
+Submit a request through our [ticket platform](https://support.portal.meteor.com/servicedesk/customer/portal/1/group/-1), and we will be happy to help.